irvs/ros2_tms_for_construction/README.md

 ## How to use

 ROS2-TMS-FOR-CONSTRUCTION has the following packages.
-You can see descriptions from the links.
+You can see detail descriptions from the links.

 ### tms_db

 -  [tms_db_manager](https://github.com/irvs/ros2_tms_for_construction/tree/main/tms_db/tms_db_manager)

    ROS2-TMS database manager.
-This package has tms_db_reader and tms_db_writer nodes.
+This package has tms_db_reader(_gridfs) and tms_db_writer(_gridfs) nodes.

 ### tms_mc